Healthcare Conference Speakers

 Moffitt Cancer Center

-Jenna Kay Rivers is a certified Infection Preventionist at Moffitt Cancer Center, where she has served since 2020 in her current role.
+Jenna Kay Rivers is a certified Infection Preventionist at Moffitt Cancer Center, where she has held her current role since 2020.
 She partners with leadership to implement and monitor infection control strategies, utilizing principles of epidemiology to prevent the spread of disease across high-risk oncology environments.
 Her work includes conducting compliance audits, supporting staff education, and applying infection prevention principles tailored to patients across all life stages.

 Jenna began her career at Moffitt in 2013 as an outpatient scheduler and registrar, steadily advancing into infection prevention through dedication and continued education.
 She earned her Master of Public Health (MPH) with a dual concentration in Epidemiology and Global Communicable Disease from the University of South Florida.
 She holds certifications in Public Health (CPH) and Infection Control (CIC).